Felipe1990/Moon/about/index.md

 ## What do I do?

-Currently I work as resarch assistant and teaching assistant in the Department of Economics in Universidad de los Andes.
+Currently I work as resarch assistant and teaching assistant at the Department of Economics at Universidad de los Andes.
-I taught R, Microeconomics and Forecasting
+Courses I taught: R workshop, Microeconomics, Game Theory and Forecasting

 ## What do I like?